fs-linguistics/Fachschaft-Planning/README.md

 - changes to the repo (Annika):
     - additional folders: QSM, IBR
 - Talk about doing projects throughout the semester.
-  - Maybe combine them with game night.
+  - Maybe combine them with game night, (I don't really want to host game nights this semester)

+- Potentially brainstorm other social events